 And Rice knows how to play big in the big game, too.
-He was the Offensive MVP for the first two games of New Rochelle's playoff season, and in the third he was named the Most Valuable Offensive Back in a 32-6 victory over top-rated Webster-Schroeder at the Carrier Dome.
-In that game, all he did was run for 169 yards on 17 carries (9.8 avg), catch a pass, punt once for 35 yards, make two tackles, return three punts, and kick two extra points.
-If Ray Rice wasn't on the map before the playoffs, he sure was after his dominating playoff performance.
+He was the offensive most valuable player for the first two games of New Rochelle's playoff season, and in the third he was named the the most valuable offensive back in a 32-6 victory over top-rated Webster-Schroeder at the Carrier Dome.
+In that game, all he did was run for 169 yards on 17 carries (9.8 average), catch a pass, punt once for 35 yards, make two tackles, return three punts, and kick two extra points.
+If Ray Rice was not on the map before the playoffs, he sure was after his dominating playoff performance.

 On defense, Rice plays safety and is considered a vicious hitter.
-At the next level, he could be a safety, a cornerback, or a running back, but Rice says he wants to be a running back and thinks most schools will recruit him as such.
+At the next level, he could be a safety, a cornerback, or a running back, but Rice says he wants to be a running back and thinks most schools will recruit him to play that position.

-The home state Orangemen recently was the first school to offer Rice, but many more will surely follow.
-He says that Alabama, Wisconsin, Maryland, and Boston College are all sending a lot of letters, and Pittsburgh just requested tape of him.
-His favorite team growing up was North Carolina and he has a cousin that attends there, but he hasn't heard much from them.
+The home state Orangemen recently became the first school to offer Rice a scholarship, but many more schools are sure to follow.
+He says that North Carolina and he has a cousin that attends UNC, but he hasn't heard much from them.
 As it stands now, Rice has one school that stands out.

-"Syracuse is my favorite right now," says Rice.
-And when asked if staying close to home is important, he says, "In a way it is.
+"Syracuse is my favorite right now," he said.
+And when asked if staying close to home is important, Rice added, "In a way it is.
 I would like to stay close to the area if I can so that my mother can watch me play."

-Rice, who currently has a 2.9 GPA, plans to attend the Nike camp at Penn State in May.
+Rice, who currently has a 2.9 grade point average, plans to attend the Nike camp at Penn State in May.